Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing: Translate First Reorder Later

 \subsection{Reorderer}

-The Reorderer module is responsible for taking the monotonic predictions of the Translator and putting them back into the correct order to obtain the final MR prediction.
-This model is trained from pairs of MR sequences $(\bf z, \bf y)$ where the input $\bf z$ is a monotonically permuted MR and the output $\bf y$ is the gold MR in its correct order.
-These training pairs can be directly generated from the alignment annotations.
+The Reorderer module is responsible for taking the monotonic predictions of the Translator and putting them back into the correct order to obtain the final prediction.
+This model is trained from pairs of MR sequences $(\bf z, \bf y)$ where the input $\bf z$ is a monotonically permuted MR and the output $\bf y$ is the target MR in its correct order.
+These training pairs can be generated from the alignment annotations.

 Similarly to the Translator module, the Reorderer can be implemented both as a seq2seq model and as a tagger.
-In our experiments, we use multilingual BART in the seq2seq formulation, and BERT in the tagging formulation.
+We use mBART in the seq2seq formulation and BERT as a tagger in our experiments.
+Note that we do not enforce the output to be a permutation of the input.